Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Review of Reinforcement Learning

-where $\left(c\left(x;\theta_{\text{p}}\right),d\left(x;\theta_{\text{p}}\right)\right)=\mathcal{N}_{\text{p}}\left(x;\theta_{\text{p}}\right)$.
+where $\left(c\left(x;\theta_{\text{p}}\right),d^2\left(x;\theta_{\text{p}}\right)\right)=\mathcal{N}_{\text{p}}\left(x;\theta_{\text{p}}\right)$.

 With such approximation and parameterization, solving the optimal policy $\pi^*$ further boils down to finding the optimal ANN weights $\theta^*_{\text{p}}$.
 Hence, denote the value function and the optimal value function in \eqref{eq:pi_value_functions} by $V\left(t_k,x;\theta_{\text{p}}\right)$ and $V\left(t_k,x;\theta^*_{\text{p}}\right)$, for any $t_k$, where $k=0,1,\dots,\tilde{n}-1$, with $x\in\mathcal{X}$.
 However, the (optimal) value function still depends on the objective probability measure $\mathbb{P}$, the financial market dynamics, and the mortality model, which are unknown to the RL agent.
-Before formally introducing the policy gradient methods to tackle this issue, the ANNs for the approximated policy, as well as for an estimate of the value function (to prepare the algorithms of policy gradient methods to be reviewed below) shall be explicitly constructed first.
+Before formally introducing the policy gradient methods to tackle this issue, we shall first explicitly construct the ANNs for the approximated policy, as well as for an estimate of the value function (to prepare the algorithm of policy gradient method to be reviewed below).